hirensavani-99/SmartSocial/README.md

-This is Social meadia application called smart social here in master branch this is code in react where i have all the functionalities i have learn.
+This is Social meadia application called smart social.
+This application is made use of MERN stack with functionalities of create accound , sigin , logout, make a friend, share a picture, like a picture , chat with the friend and so on. still I am working on some design because this is not responsive so.